meugene2022/AI-capstone/README.md

 ## Goal

-This project aims to predict car prices using the cravana used car dataset found [here.](https://www.kaggle.com/datasets/ravishah1/carvana-predict-car-prices)
+This project aims to predict car prices using an indusrty giants used car inventory.

 # Overview